landongarwood/php-test-project/README.md

 php artisan serve
 ```

-You can use example user which is created
+You can use example user which is already created by database seeder.
 ```
 Email: admin@admin.com
 Password: password